j3fsantos/GillianPlatform.github.io/docs/js/stest.md

 - The name of the folder being tested, which also indicates the data structure in question
 - The number of tests required for 100% line coverage
-- The total number of GIL commands executed during these tests
+- The total number of GIL commands executed by running these tests
 - The total testing time (in seconds)

 ### Testing Results